-(J and H) describes 1990 as "a year of transition," but perhaps
+Higgins (J and H) describes 1990 as "a year of transition," but

-traumatic is a better way of describing the events of last year.
-J
+perhaps traumatic is a better way of describing the events of

-and H were "upset and disappointed" by Willis Faber's merger with
+last year.
+J and H were "upset and disappointed" by Willis

-with Marsh and McLennan interested, J and H had little option but
+and with Marsh and McLennan interested, J and H had little

-to buy, to keep the Union partner within the network.
-Although J
+option but to buy, to keep the Union partner within the

 The announcement in June that J and H is to set up its own